 - Make your own notes whenever you see a doctor (likely to be a different doctor every time)

-- Recuperation in a care home can speed recovery after discharge, if funds permit.
+- Recuperation or rehabilitation in a care home can speed recovery after discharge, if funds permit.